 First of all, forget all the Switch nonsense, because the Switch doesn’t Switch no more.
 The controllers are undetachable.
 The handheld has also lost the HD Rumble feature.
 I liked it quite a lot; it didn’t change much, but it provided haptic feedback that improved the overall experience, especially in games that fully supported it.
 Not exactly a disaster, but a big bummer.
-What’s even bigger bummer is the fact that HD Rumble hasn’t been replaced with your average run-of-the-mill vibration capabilities.
-Even Chinese rip-offs of official controllers can vibrate to some extend, was there really a reason to cut off the functionality completely?
+What’s an even bigger bummer is the fact that HD Rumble hasn’t been replaced with your average run-of-the-mill vibration capabilities.
+Even Chinese rip-offs of official controllers can vibrate to some extent; was there really a reason to cut off the functionality completely?

 Since there are no detachable Joy-Cons (and no HD Rumble), some titles simply won’t work.
 Like Super Mario Party, which we enjoyed.
 There’s no real way to play 1-2-Switch, but that’s actually a good thing.
 No Nintendo Labo as well.
 Arms might lose some of the functionality, namely motion controls, but will still be playable.
 Don’t expect to play Just Dance, Fitness Boxing and Ring Fit Adventure.

 At least Lite still has an accelerometer and a gyroscope, so there’s no way out of enjoying marvelous puzzles in The Legend of Zelda: Breath of the Wild.